ColorCurves/Fuselage/readme.md

 ### Forward by [Bezzier][bezzier]

 > Fuselage: These parts are rectangular fuselage pieces meant to be radially attached.
+>
-You get two center pieces, an air inlet, a terminal piece, an adapter to the standard 1.25 m parts and as extras a smallish tail boom and a slanted cone.
-Patch for B9 fuel switch included.
-The remaining patches are /YMMV/.
+> You get two center pieces, an air inlet, a terminal piece, an adapter to the standard 1.25 m parts and as extras a smallish tail boom and a slanted cone.
+>
+> Patch for B9 fuel switch included.
+>
+> The remaining patches are /YMMV/.

-### Contains eight stock-a-like fuselage parts
+### Contains stock-a-like fuselage parts

 * tank
   * normal